tonysantosl/GamingWiki/README.md

-# WikiDeJogos
+# GamingWiki

 ![image](https://github.com/tonyhoro/WikiDeJogos/blob/main/Projeto%20GameWiki/assets/xptan2.png),

-WikiDeJogos is (or will be eventually) a collab effort similar to the wikipedia format, where people can add game recommendations.
+The GamingWiki is (or will be eventually) a collab effort similar to the wikipedia format, where people can add game recommendations.
 It is inspired by the /v/'s Recommendation Wiki, which is mostly abandoned.

 Since it's also my first actual project, it will evolve along my skills, but the idea is to develop it mainly in javascript.